pantor/ros-control-center/README.md

  - call services.
  - show and change parameters.

-Further features like custom formatting for your own message and service types, a console (rosout by default) output, a battery status view, a camera stream view or an advanced mode for better usability are implemented.
+Further features like a console (rosout by default) output, a battery status view, a camera stream view or an advanced mode for better usability are implemented.
 [Check it out!](http://pantor.github.io/ros-control-center)

 ## Installation